-Add enough water to the reserved peach juice to make 1 1/3 cups of liquid.
+Add enough water to the reserved peach syrup to make 1 1/3 cups of liquid.

-In a medium bowl, add peach liquid and eggs to the cake mix.
+In a medium bowl, add the liquid and eggs to the cake mix.
 Beat as directed on the cake mix package.
 Pour the batter over the fruit.

-Bake in the heated oven for 40 to 50 minutes or until the cake pulls away from the sides of the pan.
+Bake in the preheated oven for 40 to 50 minutes or until the cake pulls away from the sides of the pan.

-Let stand 5 minutes and then turn upside down onto a cake dish or large platter.
+Let stand in the pan for 5 minutes and then turn upside down onto a cake dish or large platter.